omarryhan/flask-stateless-auth/README.md

 # Flask-Stateless-Auth

-A lightweight authentication library for stateless APIs
+A lightweight authentication library for stateless APIs.

 ## Features: